Recent scientific publications

 In this paper, we reflect and provide insights on the environmental implications of post-COVID-19 economic recoveries.
 More specifically, we highlight the connection(s) between the environment and the COVID-19 crisis, in particular the intertwined links between Mother Nature and the virus.
 We then raise some concerns about the ‘illusionary’ positive and negative effects of the crisis on the environment before evoking some past lessons about crisis management and recovery.
 We contend that the current accounting and accountability mechanisms employed in economic stimulus programs, as well as traditional environmental accounting approaches, are inadequate and limiting to achieve long-term sustainability change.
 The paper concludes by offering accounting practitioners and researchers some possibilities to take a step forward and develop new understandings of social and environmental value consistent with ecological principles and sustainable development—and hope that these reflections will contribute to a broader debate on the role of accounting for sustainable development in the Anthropocene.

 The purpose of this study is to provide insights into how accounting and accountability systems can contribute to transforming metrics used thus far in research performance evaluation.
 New metrics are needed to increase research impact on the challenges addressed by science.
 In particular, we document and reflect on accounting transformations towards responsible research and innovation (RRI).
 The study draws on the European H2020 MULTI-ACT research project that focuses on the development of a collective research impact framework in the area of health research.
-We document, analyse and report our engagement in this project, which also included research funders, patient organizations, health researchers, accounting practitioners and health care providers.
-Drawing on RRI, Mode 2 knowledge production and accounting performativity, we inquire into the potential of accounting technologies to foster knowledge production and increase research impact.
+We document, analyze, and report on our involvement in this project, which also included research funders, patient organizations, health researchers, accounting practitioners, and healthcare providers.
+Drawing on RRI, Mode 2 knowledge production, and accounting performativity, we investigate the potential of accounting technologies to foster knowledge production and increase research impact.
 The study shows how the engagement of accounting with other disciplines enables the development of new and relevant forms of research impact assessment.
-We document how accounting can be mobilised for the development of new forms of research impact assessment (i.e. indicators that evaluate key accountability dimensions to promote RRI) and how it helps to overcome the difficulties that can emerge during this process.
-We also show how the design of multiple accountabilities' indicators, although chronically partial, produced a generative interrogation and discussion about how to translate RRI to research assessment in a workable setting, and the pivotal role of certain circumstances (e.g. the presence of authoritative actors) that appear during the knowledge production process for creating these generative opportunities.
+We document how accounting can be mobilized for the development of new forms of research impact assessment (i.e., indicators that evaluate key accountability dimensions to promote RRI) and how it helps to overcome the difficulties that can emerge during this process.
+We also show how the design of multiple accountability indicators, although chronically partial, produced a generative interrogation and discussion about how to translate RRI to research assessment in a workable setting, and the pivotal role of certain circumstances (e.g., the presence of authoritative actors) that appear during the knowledge production process for creating these generative opportunities.

-This contribution identifies regulatory developments in the field of extra-financial verification.
-Societal verification is a process whereby an independent third-party organization (ISO) verifies companies' extra-financial information and draws up a report containing its conclusions on the quality and reliability of this information.
-This verification practice is bound to expand and evolve with the new European Corporate Sustainability Reporting Directive (CSRD), which aims to introduce more detailed extra-financial reporting applicable to a greater number of companies.
+This contribution identifies regulatory developments in the area of non-financial verification.
+This societal verification is a process whereby an independent third party (ITO) verifies companies' non-financial information and writes a report with its conclusions on the quality and reliability of this information.
+This verification practice will inevitably expand and evolve with the new European Corporate Sustainability Reporting Directive (CSRD), which aims to establish more detailed non-financial reporting applicable to a larger number of companies.

 missions.
 How do independent third-party bodies legitimize their assurance mission in a regulatory context relating to European Directive 2014/95/EU?

-The authors carried out a discursive analysis of the promotion of SA missions on independent third-party body websites.
+The authors conducted a discourse analysis of the promotion of SA missions on independent third-party websites.
 A content analysis was performed on the collected textual data.

-The results highlight different strategies for promoting the implementation of assurance missions aimed at legitimizing their new skills.
-Nevertheless, it appears that the providers make very little reference to the quality of nonfinancial information as the objective of SA missions.
+The results highlight different strategies for promoting the implementation of assurance engagements aimed at legitimizing their new skills.
+Nevertheless, it appears that the providers make very little reference to the quality of nonfinancial information as the objective of assurance engagements.

 Bastien David, Sophie Giordano-Spring.
-Connectivity between financial and extra-financial reporting: an exploration through "climate" accounting.
-Comptabilité Contrôle Audit, 2022, 28, 21-50.
+Connectivity between financial and non-financial reporting: an exploration through climate accounting.
+Accounting Control Audit, 2022, 28, 21-50.

 Climate Reporting Related to the TCFD Framework: An Exploration of the Air Transport Sector